Advertisement

 Molecular Weight Calculator – Frequently Asked Questions

-You can enter standard chemical formulas that use valid element symbols, numbers and parentheses, such as NaCl, H2SO4, Al2(SO4)3, or CuSO4·5H2O (type this as CuSO4.5H2O).
+You can enter standard chemical formulas that use valid element symbols, numbers, and parentheses — such as NaCl, H2SO4, Al2(SO4)3, or CuSO4.5H2O.
 The calculator supports most common elements and typical inorganic and organic formulas.

 Yes.
 The parser understands parentheses and multipliers, so formulas like Ca(OH)2 or Al2(SO4)3 are handled correctly.
-For hydrates, you can enter the main salt and then add the water part, for example CuSO4.5H2O.
+For hydrates, enter the main salt and add the water part using a dot — for example CuSO4.5H2O.

 In most practical chemistry contexts, "molecular weight" and "molar mass" are used to mean the same thing: the mass of one mole of a substance in g/mol.
 This calculator treats them as equivalent.